On Optimizing the Conditional Value-at-Risk of a Maximum Cost for Risk-Averse Safety Analysis: Acknowledgement

 We consider the problem of modifying the design of an urban \emph{stormwater system} (i.e., a network of pipes, storage tanks, natural streams, etc., near an urban area).
-Apart from being actively controlled, the stormwater system that we consider is otherwise typical.\footnote{Actively controlled stormwater systems are becoming more common but are relatively novel technologies (e.g., see \cite{smartwater}).} The system consists of two tanks connected by a valve, and water flows by gravity between the tanks according to the relative water level (Fig.~\ref{watersysdrawing}).
-Water enters the system via a random process of surface runoff.
+Apart from being actively controlled, the stormwater system that we consider is otherwise typical.\footnote{Actively controlled stormwater systems are becoming more common but are relatively novel technologies, e.g., see \cite{smartwater}.} The system consists of two tanks connected by a valve, and water flows by gravity between the tanks based on the relative difference in water levels and the position of the valve (Fig.~\ref{watersysdrawing}).
+Water enters the system through a random process of surface runoff.
 Water exits the system through a \emph{storm sewer} drain that is connected to tank 2 or through outlets that lead to a \emph{combined sewer}.
-The storm sewer directs stormwater to a nearby water body.
-In our model, this is the desired outcome and occurs without penalty.
-Unfortunately, the storm sewer capacity is limited, and when water levels become too high, excess flows are directed to a combined sewer.
+The storm sewer directs stormwater to a nearby water body; this is the desired outcome and occurs without penalty.
+Unfortunately, the storm sewer's capacity is limited, and when water levels become too high, excess flows are directed to a combined sewer.
 In drier periods, a combined sewer carries a mixture of untreated wastewater and stormwater to a wastewater treatment plant.
 However, when storm events cause the flow in a combined sewer to exceed its design capacity, a flow regulator (downstream from our system) will divert some of the untreated mixture of stormwater and sewage into a nearby water body.
 This event is known as a \emph{combined sewer overflow}.
 Combined sewers are present in older cities, such as Toronto and San Francisco, and overflows from these sewers can harm local ecosystems.
-We aim to use risk-sensitive safety analysis to examine how design modifications to the system above may reduce the risk of combined sewer overflows by managing the maximum water levels in the system.
+We aim to use risk-averse safety analysis to examine how design modifications to the system above may reduce the risk of combined sewer overflows by managing the maximum water levels in the system.